frozzare/atom-wp-phptidy/README.md

 ```

 Windows and Linux isn't supported by default since I haven't test Atom on Windows or Linux.
 Feel free to contribute!

+You can add it to your `keymap.cson` with the command `wp-phptidy:run`.